San Juan de los Morros: Transport

-San Juan de los Morros has severa traces of taxis, buses, vehicles via way of means of publish and Guárico bus traces.
-Each of those manner of shipping has a price price tag which varies over time.
-Motorcycles, additionally known as motorcycles, are extra latest manner of shipping and are steadily gaining popularity, on the alternative hand, bicycles have stopped circulating as a way of shipping in latest years.
+San Juan de los Morros has several public lines of buses, vehicles, besides the new addition of Bus Guárico.
+Each of these has different prices, which vary over time.
+Motorcycles, commonly known as motortaxies (mototaxis), are the latest means of transportation and are steadily growing in popularity; on the other hand, bicycles are becoming less common nowadays.

 Guarico Bus

-San Juan De Los Morros Passenger Terminal
+San Juan de los Morros Passenger Terminal

-It is located north of the city, on the San Juan-Villa de Cura national highway, from where daily routes leave for: Caracas - Barquisimeto - Maracay - Cua - Zaraza - Calabozo - San Fernando de Apure - Valle de la Pascua - Altagracia de Orituco - San Sebastián de Los Reyes - Barbacoas - San Casimiro - Ocumare de la Costa - Valencia - La Victoria - Cagua - Villa de Cura among other cities.
+Located to the north of the city, on the San Juan-Villa de Cura national highway, from where daily routes leave for: Caracas - Barquisimeto - Maracay - Cua - Zaraza - Calabozo - San Fernando de Apure - Valle de la Pascua - Altagracia de Orituco - San Sebastián de Los Reyes - Barbacoas - San Casimiro - Ocumare de la Costa - Valencia - La Victoria - Cagua - Villa de Cura, among other destinations.

 Main Avenues and Streets

 Main and prominent avenues and streets: